 The two major 4G operators in Sierra Leone are Africell and Orange.

-You can get a SIM card in the arrival hall at the Lungi airport (on my previous visit, there were only Orange representatives waiting in the hall with SIM cards, now on my second visit it was Africell only).
-If you don’t get it at the airport, you can buy the SIM card at Africell and Orange street booths – easy to find at every major junction in the city.
-In either case (airport or street booth) you need to show your passport to activate the SIM card under your name.
+If you don’t get it at the airport, you can buy the SIM card at Africell and Orange street booths.
+These are easy to find at every major junction in the city.
+In either case (airport or street booth) you need to show your passport to activate the SIM card.

 for Africell and *800#